VIC.GOV.AU | Policy and Advisory Library

 • Engage and oversee project consultants and contractors to carry out works if the project is approved

-• Schools will receive an email notification if their application is endorsed by the region and sent to the VSBA.
+• Schools will receive an email notification following review of their application by the region and the VSBA.

 Applications are assessed on a case-by-case basis and timelines will vary.
-However, once an application is submitted, schools should allow up to 3 weeks for an application to be endorsed by the Regional Office and assessed by the VSBA.
+All schools will receive a response that their application has been received, and a member of the team will be in contact between 5 to 10 business days, to confirm details if needed.
+Schools should then allow up to 4 weeks for an application to be endorsed by the regional office and assessed by the VSBA, based on all supporting documentation having been submitted.

-Schools may track the progress of their application via AIMSExternal Link .
+Schools may track the progress of their application via AIMS (staff login required)External Link .
 When the VSBA makes a decision on the application outcome, the applicant will be notified via email.
 The application outcome will also be updated on AIMS.

 • Works can be undertaken through different methods based on the project scope, cost, and complexity.